Exam Study Tips

 Create a 3x5 notecard

-You are allowed one handwritten 3x5 inch index card to use during the exam.
+1. Students are typically allowed one handwritten 3x5 inch index card to use during the exam.
 You may write notes as small as you’d like on both sides.
 It may be helpful to review your results from the quizzes and the "Check Your Knowledge" questions to determine what information you’d like to include on your notecard.

 Review the Module Summary